joseantoniormc/joseantoniormc/blog/content/data-viz-beyond.md

 ## My Case: Going License-Free with Python and Plotly

 This is the main reason I wrote this post.
-While working at Duke’s Fuqua School of Business witht he Marketing Intelligence team, I needed to build a professional, interactive visualization without relying on licenses or external hosting.
+While working at Duke’s Fuqua School of Business with the Marketing Intelligence team, I needed to build a professional, interactive visualization without relying on licenses or external hosting.
 My solution? **Plotly** with **Dash** in Python.

 With Plotly, I could clean, analyze, and visualize data in one workflow.
 Dash then let me assemble those visuals into a browser-ready dashboard, exportable as a simple `.html` file.
 The result was a standalone interactive dashboard that required no licenses, servers, or installations.